zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-07-13-human-decisions.md

 ### Other Human Limitations Influencing Decision-Making

-In a classic behavioral economics study, researchers showed that **how you say something** can be more magical than a rabbit out of a hat.
-They gave decision-makers the same facts but with some wordplay—different wording.
-Despite the identical information, decisions did a Houdini act and varied wildly.
-A tweak in phrasing or tossing in unrelated details can make people's choices wobble like a tightrope walker in a windstorm.
-Our brains are suckers for cognitive biases and illusions, even when the cold, hard facts are staring us in the face.
+Behavioral economics has repeatedly shown that **how information is framed** changes decisions, even when the underlying facts remain the same.
+Small wording shifts or irrelevant details can significantly alter the choices people make.

 ![](assets/images/istock/iStock-1333976612.jpg)
 ^image by aaronamat from istock^

-This means that dealing with data isn't as objective as we like to think.
-How we mentally wrestle with data matters a lot.
-We may aim to use data to become more objective, but if we're not careful, it can pump up our pre-existing beliefs like a bouncy castle.
-Instead of uncovering new insights, we end up with our same old convictions, sabotaging our quest for objectivity and learning.
+This means that working with data is not as objective as people often assume.
+The way we interpret data matters as much as the data itself.

-And let's be honest—your decision-making skills aren't precisely Olympic-level when you're **sleep-deprived, hungry, stressed**, or feeling the heat.
-These biological and emotional states can affect your ability to make top-notch decisions.
-Believing that sheer willpower or a PhD in decision-making will always lead to the best outcomes is like thinking you can win a marathon in flip-flops.
+Decision quality also deteriorates when people are **sleep-deprived, hungry, stressed, or under pressure**.
+Biological and emotional state matter more than many decision frameworks acknowledge.

-A jaw-dropping example is in the legal system: studies show that judges can hand out different sentences before and after lunch.
-Even these wise, experienced folks, whose decisions shape lives, can be swayed by something as simple as a rumbling stomach.
-This should be a big, flashing neon sign warning us about the limits and quirks of our decision-making processes.
-So next time you're about to make a big decision, grab a snack and a nap first!
+A striking example comes from the legal system: studies suggest that judges can make meaningfully different decisions before and after breaks.
+The lesson is not trivial.
+Even experienced decision-makers are affected by basic human conditions.

 ## Understanding Power and Limitations of Human Intuition in Decision-Making

-Human intuition plays a vital role in decision-making.
-Robert Glass provided one of the best definitions of intuitions, describing it as a function of our mind that allows it to access **a rich fund of historically gleaned information** we are not necessarily aware we possess by **a method we do not understand** ([Glass, 2006; page 125)](https://www.amazon.com/Software-Creativity-2-0-Robert-Glass/dp/0977213315).
-But oOur unawareness of such knowledge does not mean we cannot use it.
+Human intuition also plays an important role in decision-making.
+Robert Glass described intuition as a mental function that accesses **a rich store of experience** that we may not be consciously aware of ([Glass, 2006; page 125)](https://www.amazon.com/Software-Creativity-2-0-Robert-Glass/dp/0977213315).
+Our lack of conscious awareness does not mean that this knowledge is not real or useful.

 ![](assets/images/istock/iStock-1193842896.jpg)
 ^image by metamorworks from istock^